dinbtechit/two-way-ssl-btw-apache-widlfly19-elytron/README.md

 -rw-r--r-- 1 user root  948 Apr 15 00:44 jboss.truststore
 ```

-Please free to create tickets if you have any issues.
+Please feel free to create tickets if you have any issues.